realdylanwebb/PSync/README.md

 This module aims to provide syncronization mechanisms for use in asynchronous or parallel applications, similar to the ones provided by the POSIX interface or the C++ Standard Library.

 # Future Goals
 This is a work in progress, although everything I've documented here has been thorougly tested and works.
-I'm currently working on a few new types including an error checking mutex, and a recursive mutex.
+I'm currently working on a few new types including a deadlock checking mutex, and a recursive mutex.
 I would also like to add some nice FIFO queues.

 # Documentation